 Many patients deciding to have cataract surgery wonder if cataracts grow back—and if so, how will they know?
-Doctors hear the question from patients all the time: “Can I get a second cataract?”
-In this article we’ll review aspects of cataract formation, cataract surgery, and quell patient fears of cataract recurrence, and educate regarding ‘secondary cataracts’.
+Doctors hear the question from patients all the time: “Are secondary cataracts possible?”
+In this article, we’ll review aspects of cataract formation, cataract surgery, ease patient fears of cataract recurrence, and educate you on the topic of secondary cataracts.

 Before we can understand what a second cataract, or secondary cataract, is… we need to review what regular cataracts are, and how they are treated.

 Overview of Cataract Anatomy and Treatment of Cataracts

 A cataract is a clouding of the natural crystalline lens within the eye, most commonly associated with the aging process.1 Cataracts typically grow gradually over time, unless induced by trauma or other systemic/medical issues.

 The crystalline lens is an oval-shaped, clear, avascular structure that helps to focus light rays on the retina 1-3 Anatomically, it is located posterior to the iris (the colored part of the eye) and anterior to the vitreous (the gel that causes ‘floaters’).1-3 Early in life, the lens is fairly pliable; it can change shape, which increases the focusing power of the eye (accommodation), thereby allowing near images to come into view.1-3 Over time, UV light absorption by the lens generates free radicals that cause molecular changes and alteration of lens proteins.1-3 This also increases accumulation of yellow pigments which may progress to a dark brown (“brunescence”) with time.1-3 As lens proteins break down and change, there is increased cloudiness (this cloudy lens is now a “cataract”).1-3